 My Experience of Learning Italian

-Learning Italian has been the same for me as it might have been for any of you who were leaving the borders of their home language and stepping into an unknown territory for the first time.
+But what has been my experience of learning a foreign language??
+It is akin to leaving the borders of your home country and stepping into an unknown territory for the first time.

-What stood out for me while learning were guidance, consistency and passion.
+What stood out for me all these years were consistency and passion.

 Another challenge was…..

 My boss (of that time) didn’t appreciate my studying Italian over the weekend.
 He was quite discouraging that I was doing something that didn’t that involve the company’s work. (no, it wasn’t even his company!)

 One Friday, he asked me to come for an extra shift on Saturday.
 I refused to come mainly because it was a day off for me and I had already committed to go for my Italian class.

 Not only did he question and judge me on that incident but also expected me to leave my weekend classes.
 Today I have a sudden urge to send across this link to my ex-boss, not to feel superior but to let him know that learning a language wasn’t a waste of time (read till the end).
 And that there’s more to life than the cubicles in the office 😉